TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

         }
     }

-Write a Jasmin program `examples/simple.j`, which you expect to be the result of a MiniJava-to-Jasmin compiler.
+Write a Jasmin program `simple.j`, which you expect to be the result of a MiniJava-to-Jasmin compiler.
 Generate a Java class file from it and run it.
 Improve your program until it runs without errors.

 ### Integrate Code Generation into the Editor